TheresaLui/SelfHelpContent_v2/articles/microsoft.activedirectory/active-directory-application-signin-aadsts-50011.md

 In order to enable user sign-in for this application, please follow the steps below:

-1. Sign in to the Azure Portal as a global administrator or any other role with permission to manage this application
+1. Sign in to the [Azure Portal](https://portal.azure.com/) as a global administrator (or any role with permissions to manage this application)
-2. Select **Azure Active Directory**, and go to the 'Enterprise applications' blade.
+2. Select **Azure Active Directory** and go the "Enterprise applications" blade.
 Search for the application for which you want to enable federated single sign-on.
 3. Click on the application name to open it, then click "Single Sign-On" in the application's left-hand navigation menu
 4. Within the Basic SAML Configuration, click the edit pencil and update or enter the appropriate Reply URL (Assertion Consumer Service URL), then click Save